 FTC disclosure: This post contains affiliate links, which means I may receive a commission for purchases made through my links.

-If you’re reading this, it’s probably because your website bounce rate is high and you want to reduce it.
-When you’ve got a high bounce rate, it shows Google that users aren’t finding your content helpful so they’re leaving your website very quickly.
+If you’re reading this, it’s probably because you’ve noticed that users aren’t staying on your website for long, or that your bounce rate is high and you want to reduce it.
+When you’ve got a high bounce rate, it shows Google that users aren’t finding your content helpful, so they’re leaving your website very quickly.

 The main goal is to keep users on your website longer.
 How do you do that?
 Well, you can have something that interests them so they are more engaged and stay on your website as long as possible.

 In this blog post, you’ll learn 7 ways on how to bring down your website bounce rate and improve your user experience!

 7 Ways to Keep Users Engaged on Your Website

 1, Have a Fast Website

 If your website takes forever to load, it’s time to speed it up!

 You may not even realise that you’re losing potential clients because of a few extra seconds.
 Users have less attention span these days so you’ve got to make sure that your website loads within 2-3 seconds!

 Regardless of how amazing your service is or how cool your website looks, unfortunately, most people just move on if they can’t be bothered to wait.
 When people are leaving your website so quickly, Google sees it as a bounce, indicating that your content wasn’t helpful at all.